kevinxu48/waterstockanalysis/README.md

 ## Most Common Weekly Levels

 The dataset contains a weekly breakdown of each state’s waterstock level by percentage.
 The data in the charts reflects the level with the highest percentage for each week.
+This is useful for a general comparison of each state and the health of their waterstock levels on an annual basis.

 ### Results and Figures